kubevela/kubevela.github.io/versioned_docs/version-v1.4/reference/addons/velaux.md

 Addon: velaux enabled Successfully.
 ```

-VelaUX need authentication.
-Default username is `admin` and the password is `VelaUX12345`.
+VelaUX needs authentication.
+The default username is `admin` and the password is `VelaUX12345`.
 Please must set and remember the new password after the first login.

 By default, VelaUX didn't have any exposed port.